 Change the fourth paragraph as follows:

 If a cached PMKSA is used in FT Initial Mobility Domain Association, the cached MPMK is used to derive the PMK-R0 of a new FT key hierarchy (see 12.7.1.6 (FT key hierarchy)).
-The PMKID indicated by the STA in the (Re)Association Request frame and message 1 of the FT 4-way handshake (when FILS authentication is not used) or FILS Authentication frame (when FILS authentication is used) or IEEE 802.1X Authentication frame (when PTKSA derivation with IEEE 802.1X Authentication frame exchange is used) or EDPKE Authentication frame (when EDPKE authentication is used) or (Re)Association Request frame and message 1 of the FT 4-way handshake (otherwise) is the PMKID of the cached PMKSA as defined in 12.7.1.6.3 (PMK-R0) (i.e., not the PMKR0Name or PMKR1Name of the FT key hierarchy that was derived when the PMKSA was originally established).
+The PMKID indicated by the STA in the (Re)Association Request frame and message 1 of the FT 4-way handshake (when FILS authentication is not used) or FILS Authentication frame (when FILS authentication is used), IEEE 802.1X Authentication frame (when PTKSA derivation with IEEE 802.1X Authentication frame exchange is used), EDPKE Authentication frame (when EDPKE authentication is used),(#652) or (Re)Association Request frame and the first message(#691) of the FT 4-way handshake (otherwise) is the PMKID of the cached PMKSA as defined in 12.7.1.6.3 (PMK-R0) (i.e., not the PMKR0Name or PMKR1Name of the FT key hierarchy that was derived when the PMKSA was originally established).
 The PMKR1Name indicated in the RSNE in messages 2 and 3 of the FT 4 way handshake (when FILS authentication is not used) or in (Re)Association Request and Response frames (when FILS authentication is used) is the PMKR1Name of the newly derived FT key hierarchy (see 13.4 (FT initial mobility domain association)).

 Change the eighth paragraph as follows:

-If both sides assert possession of a cached PMKSA, but the 4-way handshake or FILS authentication or encrypted (re)association exchange with 802.1X Authentication frame exchange or EDPKE authentication fails, both sides may delete the cached PMKSA for the selected PMKID.
+If both sides assert possession of a cached PMKSA, but the 4-way handshake, FILS authentication, encrypted (re)association exchange with 802.1X Authentication frame exchange, or(#652) EDPKE authentication fails, both sides may delete the cached PMKSA for the selected PMKID.

 TGbi Editor: Instruction modify 12.16.7.1 as follows